With the launch of the new season, we would like to remind you of the fantastic events on offer to you as an ENO Supporter.

 Join us at some of our favourite locations in London and enjoy a drink with other Supporters before the talk begins.
 You will of course have the opportunity to ask all your burning questions during the talk and to share a drink with the stars once the talk has ended.

-Coffee Mornings give you the chance to find out.
 We coax our colleagues out of their offices with the promise of coffee and excellent conversations to bring you even closer to the inner workings of our company.
 Get up close and personal with the people who are not only integral to what we put on our stage, but who are far more interesting than any of us in the Development Department.

 This season we have the privilege of bringing to you Katie Hrbek from the Drawing Office and Damien Kennedy from our Music Library.